keejelo/EasyDialogBox/README.md

 ## Important flagname changes
 <b>From version 1.722 and above:</b>

-The "classflags" below has had their names changed due to naming ambiguity and bugs:
+The "classflags" below has had their names changed due to naming ambiguity causing bugs:

 "<b>dlg-no-drag</b>" is now called "<b>dlg-disable-drag</b>"